HO CHI MINH TRAIL MOTORBIKE TOUR IN 9 DAYS

 Offroad Vietnam currently offers four diferent itineraries for Ho Chi Minh trail motorbike tours below, they can be customized to be shorter or longer to work with your travel plan.
 Destination details could be found at the end of this page.
-On this page you will find the standard route in 9 days.
+On this page you will find the Ho Chi Minh Trail 9 Days Motorbike Tour.